waeljammal/android-native-rest-client/README.md

 android-native-rest-client
 ==========================

-Sample code for potential employees
+Sample code for potential employers.

 Native android client for the java-spring-rest service.